 What types of workflows can each platform automate?

-AI-powered automation improves operational efficiency by reducing manual processing of unstructured data such as PDFs and emails.
+• AI-powered automation reduces manual processing of unstructured data (PDFs, emails)

 Comparison Table: Make vs MuleSoft vs eZintegrations